Mahalia Abéo Tibbs is a singer/actor/dancer/writer born on Chicago’s South Side.

-With her influences ranging from Salif Keta and Miles Davis to Debussy and Alanis Morissette, she sings as a reflection of who she is: an amalgam of spirit, personal cathartic experience and the intent that her name requires.
-She studied under Oscar Brown Jr. and Katherine Dunham before continuing classical vocal coaching through high school.
-Mahalia attended Howard University, then honed her dance skills in Paris (via Wells College), later receiving her BA in Inner City Studies (Minor in Dance) from Northeastern Illinois (2013).
+Abéo (ah-bay-oh) studied and performed under Oscar Brown Jr. and Katherine Dunham, continuing classical vocal coaching through college at Howard University.
+She honed her dance skills in Paris (via Wells College), later receiving her BA in Inner City Studies (Minor in Dance) from Northeastern Illinois.

-Mahalia Abéo ties her creative work to the dismantling of systemic oppression and is grateful.
+Mahalia Abéo ties her creative work to the dismantling of systemic oppression and is grateful to do so.